Servier Drug Discovery Program

 G protein-coupled receptors (GPCRs) are the largest family of receptors and are responsible for regulating a range of physiological functions and pathology.
-Given the broad range of processes in which these receptors are implicated, it is unsurprising that approximately 30% of marketed drugs target this receptor family.
+As such, it is unsurprising that approximately 40% of marketed drugs target this receptor family.
 We utilize a variety of platforms, techniques and collaborations in order to progress our GPCR discovery projects towards clinical development.
 Research in this laboratory covers a range of disciplines including molecular biology, molecular pharmacology, cellular & native tissue pharmacology and translational biology.

-Servier Discovery Program: Our portfolio includes multiple GPCR projects at differing stages of the drug discovery process, ranging from target validation though to hit-to-lead chemistry.
-Our primary therapeutic areas of interest are schizophrenia and metabolic disorders.
+Servier Discovery Program: Our portfolio includes multiple GPCR projects at differing stages of the drug discovery process, ranging from target validation though to lead optimisation.
+Our primary therapeutic areas of interest are schizophrenia, Parkinson’s disease and metabolic disorders.

-To probe molecular mechanisms of action, we utilise a range of biochemical, pharmacological and cell-signalling assays including radioligand binding, TR-FRET, calcium mobilization, cAMP accumulation, GTPγ35S binding, ERK1/2, CREB and GSK3ß phosphorylation and label-free technology (xCELLigence).
-Additionally we develop and run cellular assays in 384-well format to enable high-throughput and primary SAR screening as well as evaluation of biased agonism.
+To probe molecular mechanisms of action, we utilise a range of biochemical, pharmacological and cell-signalling assays including radioligand binding, TR-FRET, calcium mobilization, cAMP accumulation, GTPγ35S binding, ERK1/2 phosphorylation and label-free technology.
+Additionally we develop and run cellular assays in 384-well format to enable high-throughput and primary SAR screening.

 Cellular and native pharmacology